scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 Attempt to fill a creatures mind with rage, preventing it from seeing friend or foe.
 Make a spellcasting roll against the creatures Willpower save.
-On success the creature loses all remaining AP and makes an attack against a random creature within its attack range.
+On success the creature is Charmed, loses all remaining AP, and makes an attack against a random creature within its attack range.
 For every critical rolled the target adds a normal die for all attack rolls for the duration.
 On each of this creatures turns they must spend it either attacking a random creature in range or moving towards the closest creature.
 Each time this creature takes damage they make a Willpower save against 2 bad dice, ending this effect on success.

 Add an enhanced die for every level cast above 2nd.